-In Florida, our student athletes are set up with Exceed DME Academy.
-DME Academy provides individual-based learning through a Personalized Learning Plan (PLP) that is created upon the student’s arrival.
+Exceed DME Academy set up student athletes in Florida.
+A Personalized Learning Plan (PLP) provides individual-based learning at DME Academy.
 The curriculum is a teacher-based learning path that includes the students’ interests and PLP.
 All students have the opportunity for honors, advanced, and AP courses.

 Exceed DME Academy offers 127 courses, conducted in a hybrid fashion (mix of online and in-person), along with 10 AP courses and 41 electives.
-Students will have small classes with an emphasis on individualized 1-on-1 learning with the teacher.
+Also, students will have small classes with an emphasis on individualized 1-on-1 learning with the teacher.

-Along with basic classes, Exceed DME students have various resources for college guidance programs, SAT and ACT prep courses, and even the option for dual enrollment through the University of Pittsburgh online.
+Along with basic classes, Exceed DME students have various resources for college guidance programs, SAT and ACT prep courses.
+The options for dual enrollment through the University of Pittsburgh online is also available.
 This is all done with a flexible schedule to ensure all student-athletes have ample time to take care of both athletics and academics.

 DME Academy is proud of their 70% international student body with 25 countries represented.
 DME offers summer immersion programs to help international student-athletes get up to speed in the classroom and in the community.

-To talk to a representative about IDA and our academic offerings, click HERE.
+To learn more about our academic offerings, click HERE.

 There is no better place to grow and develop, both on and off the field, than Football’s Home.
-The International Development Academy UK is located in downtown Reading where student-athletes reside in Hillside Court – a safe and secure student village with 24-hour surveillance.
+The International Development Academy UK is located in downtown Reading where student-athletes reside in Hillside Court – a safe and secure student village with 24-hour surveillance, so IDA parents will be put at ease.
 At IDA UK, your child will be training a minimum of 12 hours a week and be competing in games weekly.
 There are over 100 matches played across all three of IDA’s UK teams.